Frequently Asked Questions

 The objectives are:

-- To equip mid-career practitioners with the competencies, skills, and talents to be effective managers and leaders
+- To equip 56 mid-career practitioners, chosen each year from NYCT grantee organizations, with the knowledge, competencies, and skills to be more effective managers and leaders

-- To foster a network of certificate graduates who can learn and support each other
+- To foster a network of graduates who can learn and find support from their peers within and across the different sub-sectors of the New York nonprofit community

-- To connect practitioners with current leaders and policy makers
+- To connect practitioners with leaders and policy makers in the New York metropolitan region

-- To provide a malleable curriculum that allows each certificate cohort and participant to identify and improve their leadership and management abilities
+- To provide a malleable curriculum that allows participants to identify and enhance their particular talents

-An organization that has received a grant from The New York Community Trust, The Westchester Community Foundation, or The Long Island Community Foundations in the last three years may submit an application.
+- Your organization must have received a grant from The New York Community Trust, The Westchester Community Foundation, or The Long Island Community Foundation within the last three years.
+Unfortunately, donor-advised grants are not eligible.

 How do I submit a nomination?